plleopart/cooker-lens/README.md

 ## 🚀 Overview

 **Cooker-Lens** is an **AI-powered Telegram bot** that automates recipe creation in Mealie from cooking videos.
-Just send a TikTok link (Instagram coming soon) and the bot will:
+Just send a TikTok or Instagram link and the bot will:

 - Download and transcribe the video.
 - Extract key process images.